IMAGINE-Consortium/imagine/doc/source/components.rst

 To create a personalised (non-uniform) grid, one needs to subclass :py:class:`imagine.fields.grid.BaseGrid` and override the method :py:meth:`generate_coordinates <imagine.fields.grid.BaseGrid.generate_coordinates>`.
+The :py:class:`UniformGrid <imagine.fields.grid.UniformGrid>`
-The :py:class:`imagine.fields.grid.UniformGrid` class should itself provide a good example/template of how to do this.
+class should itself provide a good example/template of how to do this.